Embeddings of Complex Supermanifolds: Concluding Remarks

 \section{Concluding Remarks}

 The obstruction classes to splitting supermanifolds appear prominently throughout this article.
-They are indispensable to the understanding of complex supermanifolds but remain largely a technical, mathematical nuisance to the working theoretical physicist.
-They have been considered in the framework of superstring theory, arising there as the impediment to the calculation of the superstring scattering amplitude to loop orders greater than two.
+They are indispensable to the understanding of complex supermanifolds but their application in theoretical physics remains unclear.
+More recently, they have been considered in the framework of superstring theory, arising there as the impediment to the calculation of the superstring scattering amplitude to loop orders greater than two.
 We propose another potential application of the obstruction classes which would be interesting to pursue in future work. \\\\ In the paper by Sethi in \cite{SETHI} and Aganagic and Vafa in \cite{AGAVAFA}, certain superspace quadrics are proposed as mirrors for the rigid K\"ahler manifolds appearing in Landau-Ginzberg sigma models.
-Based on Theorem \ref{orohfuirgfuirhf98h49}\emph{(i)}, we might expect these superspace quadrics to be non-split.
+Based on Theorem \ref{orohfuirgfuirhf98h49}\emph{(i)}, we might expect these superspace quadrics to be non-split and indeed this is what is deduced in a subsequent paper \cite{BETTQUAD}.
 In which case, the mirror map described by Sethi and Aganagic-Vafa ought to exchange the K\"ahler parameter with obstruction classes to splitting the mirror superspace quadric.
 This could lead to interesting interplay between K\"ahler geometry and complex supergeometry and so would be an interesting line of research to pursue.